natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 * Upper Shelf - Driver Side
 * Comm Area

-Heater Control will be located XXXXX
+Heater Control will be located in/on the driver side bed side cabinet.

-Max Fan Control will be located XXXXX
+Max Fan Control will be located in/on the driver side bed side cabinet.

-Water Pump On/Off will be located on the side of the passenger side counter, easily accessible from outside with the door open.
+Water Pump On/Off will be located on the side of the sink cabinet, easily accessible from outside with the door open.

-Gas Solenoid On/Off will be located XXXXX
+Gas Solenoid On/Off will be integrated into the oven on/off switch.

-Light On/Off/Dim will be located XXXXX
+Light On/Off/Dim will be located on the side of the sink cabinet, easily accessible from outside with the door open.
+There will also be a switch located in the bed area on the passenger side in the bed side cabinet.

-## 120VAC
+## 120VAC Circuits

-Outlets (Comm, Garage, Counter PORT, Counter STBD, Cabinet PORT, Cabinet STBD, Sliding Door)
+Based on the 30A rating of our Shorepower ELCI Breaker and the AC Main Breaker, all AC wire between the Shorepower connection and the AC Main Breaker Panel will be 12AWG triplex marine wire.
+Branch circuit AC wire and AC wire between the factory-alternator-inverter will be 14AWG triplex marine wire.

+**Shorepower:** The shorepower circuit will run from the outlet under the driver side rear bumper, up inside the D-pillar, forward through the driver wall void to the shorepower ELCI main breaker.
+From that breaker it will tie locally to the shorepower/factory-alternator-inverter transfer switch.
+The transfer switch will then tie to the AC input power connection on the Multiiplus 24/3000.
+The round trip length is ~12 ft.

+**Factory-Alternator-Inverter:** The factory-alternator-inverter circuit will run from the inverter location, forward of the freezer cabinet, aft through the driver wall void to the transfer switch adjacent to the AC Main Panel.
+Round trip length is:

+**Branch Circuit:** The branch circuit will run from the AC Main Panel, aft through the driver wall void, to a GFCI outlet in the driver side rear garage, forward through the driver wall void, to an outlet inside the aft most driver galley cabinet, up to an outlet in the driver bed/counter region, down to the driver wall void, up and inside the C-pillar, across the C-pillar roof beam, down and inside the passenger C-pillar, into the passenger wall void, to an outlet inside the aft most passenger galley cabinet, up to an outlet in the passenger/counter region, down through the passenger galley to an outlet on the side of the sink cabinet.
+The round trip length is:

 ## 24VDC Circuits